MostafaAmin0/MostafaAmin0/README.md

 ### Hi there 👋

-- 🔭 I’m currently Software Engineer and Mobile Application Developer
+- 🔭 I’m currently Software Engineer and .Net Backend developer Developer
-- 🌱 I’m currently learning Backend & Compiler Design
+- 🌱 I’m currently learning kubernetes and Docker
 - 👯 I’m looking to collaborate on more and more projects 😅
 - 📫 How to reach me:
   - [G-Mail](https://mostafa.aminmk@gmail.com)